RommelTJ/docker_and_kubernetes_notes/complete_guide/s05-multiple-local-containers/01_DockerComposeWithMultipleLocalContainers.md

 * Used to start up multiple Docker containers at the same time
 * Automates long arguments we were passing to `docker run`.
 * Sets up networking for us automatically.

+## Docker Compose Files

+* Commands have to be written into `docker-compose.yml` file in the correct syntax.
+* Then you can run the docker-compose CLI.